Psychopath vs Sociopath vs Narcissist

 Over time, we may start to become obsessed with the idea that if we can just be good enough, we can live the sort of charmed life these celebrities and influencers do.
 We may make changes to our bodies, filter out lives in certain ways on social media, or go into debt trying to mimic that lifestyle.
 Over time, that insecurity about our looks or our lifestyle can morph into a full-on self-obsession as we strive for that perfect life the celebrities and influencers seem to live.

 So how do we break out of this vicious cycle of insecurity, self-obsession, and unhealthy behavior?
-The key lies in decentering ourselves refocusing on what is truly important in this life.
+The key lies in decentering ourselves and refocusing on what is truly important in this life.
 Once we are pursuing true peace and meaningful joy, we won’t crave hollow affirmation from social media attention.

 It’s important to remember that your self-worth is absolute and comes from within.
 As we remind you at the end of each of our posts, you are a beautiful Living Being filled with light and love, born from stardust.
 Breathe deeply into your divine worth, take time to remember that your beauty comes from your soul, and turn your attention outward to the radiant souls traversing this world around you.